 Your Italian photography team shoots at least 1,000 frames to be sure they get you at your best, so give them a chance to get multiple shots of your kisses by looking into each other’s eyes and holding each kiss just a little bit longer than you normally would.
 Avoid sloppy make-outs as well as passionless pecks.
 You may want to practice some of your favorite kisses before the wedding day … just to be sure you get it right … right? 😉

 Appoint a set director

-If your maid of honor is following you for hair and make up touch ups during your photoshoot, let her tag along with you and check the surroundings to preview your picture to your liking.
+If your maid of honor is following you for hair and makeup touch-ups during your photoshoot, let her tag along with you and check the surroundings to preview your picture to your liking.
 If you are doing bridal prep shots, she can get housekeeping in to clean up before the photographers get there and take out your accessories like shoes, wedding gown and veil, garter, jewelry, and any special trinkets you may pin to your bouquet.
 She will be right next to you for your first kiss so she can make sure the celebrant moves over at pronouncement.
 She can check out good backdrops at your wedding venue with you before the ceremony.
 She can protect you from photobombers by kindly asking them to wait or step aside.
-Lastly, she’ll give you an honest opinion on which your best side and she can help you help you relax by making sure you always look your best.
+Lastly, she’ll give you an honest opinion on which your best side and she can help you relax by making sure you always look your best.

 Andrea di Giampasquale